Content and source evaluation is the most important step in any search for information; see the video — https://youtu.be/-fFx5T5kTh8

 There are basic “rules” about information that are important whether you are using social media, a commercial digital site, the general web, or a print book, magazine, or journal.

 Seek information, not affirmation

 –are you just looking to find people who agree with you?
 Then, you are not looking for information.
 Be open to information that may make you uncomfortable, ask questions, stretch the boundaries of your opinions; it’s not easy, it never was.
-But, it is harder today with the thought bubbles/thought prisons of algorithm-driven social media.
+But, it is harder today with the thought bubbles/thought prisons of algorithm-driven and profit or ideologically-driven media.